 - States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.

-According to the UN General Assembly Omnibus resolution in November 2009, governments should “assure that children are given the opportunity to be heard on all matters affecting them, without discrimination on any grounds, by adopting and/or continuing to implement regulations and arrangements that provide for and encourage, as appropriate, children’s participation in all settings, including within the family, in school and in their communities, and that are firmly anchored in laws and institutional codes and that are regularly evaluated with regard to their effectiveness”.
+According to the UN General Assembly Omnibus resolution in November 2009, governments should “assure that children are given the opportunity to be heard about all matters affecting them, without discrimination on any grounds, by adopting and/or continuing to implement regulations and arrangements that provide for and encourage, as appropriate, children’s participation in all settings, including within the family, in school and in their communities, and that are firmly anchored in laws and institutional codes and that are regularly evaluated with regard to their effectiveness”.
 Similarly, Council of Europe (CoE) Recommendation CM/Rec (2012)2 urges its member States to ensure that all children and young people can exercise their right to be heard, to be taken seriously and to participate in decision making in all matters affecting them with their views given due weight in accordance with their age and maturity.

 - Everyone has duties to the community in which alone the free and full development of his personality is possible.